myforce/opal/plugins/fax/fax_spandsp/ReadMe.txt

 Note, this will automatically try and download libtiff, another open source library for TIFF file operations.
-Thus the first time you build it you should be connected to teh Internet so the download can proceed.
+Thus the first time you build it you should be connected to the Internet so the download can proceed.

 Then copy the following two files from:
 	 opal/plugins/Release/SpanDSPFax_pwplugin.dll